No new entries now.

 If programs are for communicating with other programmers, why do we have a contest that encourages such complete perversions of best practises?
 (Ok, that's really a rhetorical question - I know perfectly well how much fun it can be to put hours of work into one devious, unreadable block of line-noise.)

 But then I thought... someone should make another competition.
-One that encourages the opposite - learning to make
+One that encourages the opposite - learning to make better code.
+A competition in which points are awarded for code that's simple, easy to read, more straightforward.

 And here we are.
 As of today, Monday the 4th of August 2008, The Self-Documenting Code Contest (SDCC) is now officially open.
 I will be accepting submissions all month, until Monday the 1st of September.